-This course will be tailored to meet the needs of the students.
-If there is enough interest, a traditional teacher-led course could be offered.
-If not, an Independent Study program would be set up.
+Prerequisite: AP Computer Science A and teacher recommendation program would be set up.
 The student would have to be self-motivated and would be responsible for the development of the tasks and assessments.
 Topics might include robotics, virtual worlds, internet programming, Java GUI applets, gaming, advanced data structures, etc. Students could even suggest a topic they want to study.
 This course meets the requirement for the fourth math credit beyond Algebra II.
 This course may meet the math elective requirement.